neondaygame/neondaygame.github.io/philosophy.markdown

 Don't place much weight on other people's experiences.
 Figure things out for myself.

 Let natural progress take its course.
-Have patience and make the daily interactions fun and positive.
+Have patience and make the daily interactions enjoyable and positive.

 A consensual primal fuck is the highest level of fun.
 Trust that I'll figure out how to get there with time.